fengtan/ldap-explorer/README.md

   - explain all commands accessible from the command palette
   - explain connections end up in settings
   - anonymous bind: just leave binddn and bindpwd empty when creating a connection
+  - support for environment variables (hello, containers), also handy if you don't want to store unencrypted passwords in vscode settings
 - metadata
   - license (in package.json and in README.md)
   - make sure the repo URL listed in package.json is correct